nursaltyn/brain_llms_alignment/README.md

 python encoding/train_EM_swapped.py --subject '01' --layer '0' --area 'roi_mask_Broca'
 ```
 --subject takes the number of a subject to estimate model for (str).
 Ranges from "01" to "09".

 Note: fine-grained brain regions data is provided only for subjects "01", "02", "03", "05", "07", "08".

 --layer takes arguments from 0 to 11, corresponding to 12 layers of GPT model.

 --area takes brain regions that should be mapped to the GPT layer.
 It can either take a string (for one individual region) or list (for a concatenation of regions).

 We provide .bat scripts to run .py files automatically.

+The following .py files are provided:

+--train_EM_swapped.py: to learn a linear map for the chosen combination of subject-brain region-layer.

+--train_EM_speech_network.py: learn a map for speech network: Auditory Cortex (AC), Broca's area, Superior Ventral Premotor Speech Area (sPMv).

+--train_EM_parietal_network.py: learn a map for parietal network: Intraparietal Sulcus (IPS), Caudal Inferior Parietal Lobe (cIPL).

+--train_EM_temporal_network.py: learn a map for temporal network: Human Middle Temporal Area (hMT), Anterior Temporal Face Patch (ATFP), Posterior Superior Temporal Sulcus (pSTS).

+--train_EM_occipital_network.py: learn a map for occipital network: Lateral Occipital Complex (LO), Occipital Face Area (OFA), Occipital Place Area (OPA).

+The areas were chosen based on the availability of the data for voxels of the regions for each participant.
+Not all subject's mappers contain information about all the regions.
+Below is the information on brain regions data available for each subject:

+- Subject 01:

 ## Results